ClickHouse/dbt-clickhouse/README.md

 # Distributed materializations

+Note:  Distributed materializations experimental and are not currently included in the automated test suite.

 WARNING:

 To use distributed materializations correctly you should set **insert_distributed_sync** = 1 (or use as prehook) in order to have correct data while SELECT queries.
-Otherwise, downstream calculation could be wrong if the distributed insert is not finished in time.
+Otherwise, downstream operations could produce invalid results if the distributed insert has not completed before additional updates are executed.

 ## Distributed table materialization